infinum/ios-sentinel/README.md

 The `tools` object is an array of `Tool` objects. `Tool` objects represent tools which will be available from *Sentinel*.
 There are multiple tools already supported by the library, but custom tools can be created and added to the *Sentinel*.

-The last, but not the least, is the `optionSwitchItems` object which is an array of `OptionSwitchItem` objects. `OptionSwitchItem` is used to allow the user to switch of some of the preferences which are contained in the app. e.g. The app supports Analitycs and you can add an `OptionSwitchTool` which will be shown on the `Preferences` screen and the user can turn it off if he doesn't want it.
+The last, but not the least, is the `preferences` object which is an array of `OptionSwitchItem` objects. `OptionSwitchItem` is used to allow the user to switch of some of the preferences which are contained in the app. e.g. The app supports Analitycs and you can add an `OptionSwitchTool` which will be shown on the `Preferences` screen and the user can turn it off if he doesn't want it.

 #### Custom tools